tinfoilboy/CTML/README.md

 CTML::Document document;
 ```

-You can then output this as a string with the `CTML::Document::ToString(CTML::StringFormatting)` method.
+You can then output this as a string with the `CTML::Document::ToString(CTML::ToStringOptions)` method.
+This method uses the same structure that the node class uses.

-Using that you would get an output of:
+By using the default empty `Document::ToString` method you would get an output of:

 ```html
 <!DOCTYPE html><html><head></head><body></body></html>
 ```

-You can then append nodes to it using the `CTML::Document::AppendNodeToHead(CTML::Node)` method or the `CTML::Document::AppendNodeToBody(CTML::Node)` method.
+You can then append nodes to it using the `CTML::Document::AppendNodeToHead(CTML::Node)` or `CTML::Document::AppendNodeToBody(CTML::Node)` methods.

 ## License